EBD-QN/Miss-Queen-Music/README.md

 ------
 ## 🎶 HellBot Music ![Version](https://img.shields.io/github/v/release/The-HellBot/Music?color=black&logo=github&logoColor=black&style=social)

-🎶 HellBot Music is a long awaited project from The-HellBot.
+🎶 𝙴𝙱𝙳~𝚀𝙽 Music is a long awaited project from The-HellBot.
 This bot can stream songs on your telegram group voice chats.

 This is a light weight source, as a result it gives faster and better performance.